Library Reference

 minimize_spiral_energy!(sys, axis; maxiters=10_000, k_guess=randn(sys.rng, 3))

 Finds a generalized spiral order that minimizes the spiral_energy.
 This involves optimization of the spin configuration in sys, and the propagation wavevector $𝐤$, which will be returned in reciprocal lattice units (RLU).
-The axis vector normal to the polarization plane should be provided in global Cartesian coordinates, and will usually be determined by symmetry configurations.
+The axis vector normal to the polarization plane cannot yet be optimized; it should be determined according to symmetry considerations and provided in global Cartesian coordinates.
 The initial k_guess will be random, unless otherwise provided.

 See also suggest_magnetic_supercell to find a system shape that is approximately commensurate with the returned propagation wavevector $𝐤$.